Uchicago-BSD-hlee-lab/Brown_2023/README.md

 ```

-Compressed fastq.gz files must be located in the fastq directory.
+Note: Compressed fastq.gz files must be located in the fastq directory.

 ### Alignment script